The Innovation Pathway

 Make Connections

-Join the CIO Community Group to discuss issues and challenges that affect executive leaders in higher education.
+Join the CIO Community Group to discuss issues and challenges that impact executive leaders in higher education.

 Engage in Mentoring